The intent behind Kenop

 We address that by separating each problem into one use case, running a multi-model query to reach its core, and then building it back up.
 The output of multiple models, combined, is at par with consultant-grade analysis.

 Most importantly — once the report is made, it can be questioned with team members in a shared thread, with Kenop AI as a member of that group.
 Local knowledge is tested and reasoned against global compute.
-That adds absolute value to an otherwise time-consuming, skill-specific, and tiresome process of switching between models and reasoning manually.

 How it works — end to end